 Today’s new construction homes are an attractive option in any home search.
 Before building a home, however, it’s critical to explore the pros and cons of building your dream home versus buying an existing property.
 It’s also critical to acknowledge that any purchase of a new home includes costs as well as stress as you move through the process.

 New Construction PROS:

 Perhaps the biggest reason buyers move forward with new construction is the ability to customize and make the home your own.
 Building from the ground up allows you to work with your builder to select flooring, counters, cabinets, as well as the floor plan and designs that accommodate your lifestyle.
-A brand new home also incorporates a modern floor plan that optimizes open spaces and natural lighting as well as ensures there is no wasted space on rooms you won’t use.
-Home offices, an exercise room as well as overall larger bathrooms and closets are mainstays of newer home designs.
+A brand-new home also incorporates a modern floor plan that optimizes open spaces and natural lighting as well as ensures there is no wasted space on rooms you won’t use.
+Home offices, an exercise room, as well as overall larger bathrooms and closets are mainstays of newer home designs.

 Even meticulously maintained homes still have some dings that paint can’t cover or aging appliances that may need to be replaced.
-By definition, your new home comes equipped with the latest appliances, windows, roof, etc, along with the warranties that should protect you for at least year, be they manufacturer or builder plans.
+By definition, your new home comes equipped with the latest appliances, windows, roof, etc, along with the warranties that should protect you for at least a year, be they manufacturer or builder plans.

 New homes are by definition more energy-efficient and incorporate the latest technology which translates to lower utility costs as well as less maintenance.
 As well as helping to maintain the environment, you don’t need to worry about major repairs on older infrastructure and appliances.
 Your insurance rates are also likely to be less than what you would pay for an older home.

 In addition to avoiding the costs of repairs and operating a more energy-efficient home, the initial cost of building a home can be a bit less according to the National Association of Realtors - especially if you proactively take steps to lower the construction costs and minimize custom finishes.